In order to participate in the Summer 2022 REU Program, applicants must be:

 The UVA Multi-Scale Systems Bioengineering REU is funded by NSF Grant #1560282

 The NSF Education and Training Application Portal (ETAP) system will automatically prompt the letter writers you designate, once you submit your application.
 As a courtesy, please let your letter writers know that you have applied and should expect this prompt.
 We strongly recommend that your letters should be from a faculty member, research advisor, or other professional mentor within your discipline who can address your potential, abilities, and motivation for engaging in research.
 If you have already applied to other REUs, your letters (and your transcripts) should still be in the system.

 Are UVA students encouraged to apply?
 UVA students are not discouraged to apply.
-As a matter of fact, last Summer 2020, when our program was 100% virtual, we even had supplemental funds from non-NSF sources just for UVA students.
 That said, generally, REU Program Directors are eager to offer opportunities to students outside their home institutions.
 Why?
 Because these students' schools may not be major research institutions or they may not have systems bioengineering and biomedical data science as a research thrust.

 Am I matched to a specific lab or mentor when I get my offer?
-Normally, no, not yet.
-Dr. Allen usually matches students to labs once he has the entire summer cohort assembled.
-At that point, he is able to balance students' stated interests/prior experiences and goals with labs and mentors.
+Sometimes!
+It really depends on how the summer cohort comes together.
+Sometimes there are clear matches to labs for most of the students, Other times, Dr. Allen must balance students' stated interests/prior experiences and goals with available labs and mentors.